yfrit83/TP-Link-OC-pfsense/README.md

 Challenges
 ----------

-Because the UniFi Controller software is proprietary, it cannot be built from source and cannot be included directly in a package.
-To work around this, we can download the UniFi controller software directly from Ubiquiti during the installation process.
+Because the Omada Controller software is proprietary, it cannot be built from source and cannot be included directly in a package.
+To work around this, we can download the Omada controller software directly from Tp-link during the installation process.

-Because Ubiquiti does not provide a standard way to fetch the software (not even a "latest" symlink), we cannot identify the appropriate version to download from Ubiquiti programmatically.
-It will be up to the package maintainers to keep the package up to date with the latest version of the software available from Ubiquiti.
+Because TP-Link does not provide a standard way to fetch the software (not even a "latest" symlink), we cannot identify the appropriate version to download from Tp-Link programmatically.
+It will be up to the package maintainers to keep the package up to date with the latest version of the software available from TP-Link.

-Upgrading UniFi controller
+Upgrading Omada controller
 --------------------------

 At the very least, back up your configuration before proceeding.

-Be sure to track [Ubiquiti's release notes](https://community.ui.com/releases) for information on the changes and what to expect.
+Be sure to track [Omada's release notes](https://community.tp-link.com/en/business/forum/topic/245226) for information on the changes and what to expect.
 Updates, even minor ones, sometimes change things.
 Some involve database upgrades that can take some time.
 Features come and go, and behaviors change.
 Proceed with caution.

 You should know that upgrading from earlier versions may be no small task.
-Ubiquiti sometimes makes substantial changes, especially between major versions.
-Carefully consult [Ubiquiti's release notes](https://community.ui.com/releases) for upgrading considerations.
+TP-Link sometimes makes substantial changes, especially between major versions.
+Carefully consult [Omada's release notes](https://community.tp-link.com/en/business/forum/topic/245226) for upgrading considerations.
 Proceed with caution.

 Upgrading pfSense